 Destination

-Explore the Far North with Intimate, Expert-Led Expeditions
+Explore the Far North on Intimate, Expert-Led Expeditions

-The Arctic Circle is one of the most remote and otherworldly regions on Earth—a land of dramatic glaciers, towering fjords, drifting pack ice, and rich Inuit heritage.
-From the pristine wilderness of Greenland to the rugged shores of Svalbard, Iceland, and the Canadian High Arctic, this vast polar frontier offers a once-in-a-lifetime opportunity to experience nature in its most raw and powerful form.
+An Arctic Circle cruise reaches one of the most remote regions on Earth, a land of dramatic glaciers, towering fjords, drifting pack ice, and deep Inuit heritage.
+It runs from the wild interior of Greenland to the rugged shores of Svalbard, Iceland, and the Canadian High Arctic.
+This polar frontier lets you experience nature in its rawest, most powerful form.

-At Small Ship Travel, we specialize in carefully curated small ship expeditions to the Arctic and Greenland, working exclusively with trusted cruise operators known for their environmental stewardship, scientific programming, and high guest-to-guide ratios.
-Aboard ice-strengthened expedition vessels carrying between 100 and 200 guests, you'll venture deep into the Arctic—far beyond the reach of traditional cruising.
+We focus on small ship expeditions to the Arctic and Greenland, working with operators known for environmental stewardship, strong science programs, and high guest-to-guide ratios.
+Aboard ice-strengthened expedition ships that carry between 100 and 200 guests, you travel deep into the Arctic, well beyond the reach of ordinary cruising.

-Whether you're tracking polar bears across the sea ice, cruising among Greenland’s icebergs, or exploring Norse ruins and Inuit communities, our team will help you find the ideal voyage, ship, and season for your interests and level of adventure.
+You might want to track polar bears across the sea ice, cruise among Greenland's icebergs, or explore Norse ruins and Inuit communities.
+We help you find the right voyage, ship, and season for your interests and your appetite for adventure.

-With fewer guests onboard, you’ll enjoy flexible itineraries, quieter landings, and more time ashore—whether that means kayaking in iceberg-filled bays, hiking across Arctic tundra, or simply sitting in silence as a glacier calves into the sea.
-The intimacy of small ship cruising allows for deeper immersion in the landscapes, wildlife, and cultures of the North.
+With fewer guests aboard, you get flexible itineraries, quieter landings, and more time ashore.
+That might mean kayaking in iceberg-filled bays, hiking across Arctic tundra, or sitting in silence as a glacier calves into the sea.
+The intimacy of a small ship lets you connect more closely with the landscapes, wildlife, and cultures of the North.

-The Arctic cruise season runs from May through September, with each month offering unique highlights depending on the region:
+The Arctic cruise season runs from May through September, and each month has its own highlights depending on the region:

-Ideal for Svalbard and the Norwegian Arctic, when sea ice is still intact, offering prime polar bear sightings and dramatic snow-covered landscapes.
-Migratory birds return to the region, and pack ice adds to the drama of the scenery.
+Ideal for Svalbard and the Norwegian Arctic, when the sea ice is still intact for prime polar bear sightings against snow-covered scenery.
+Migratory birds return, and the pack ice adds to the drama.

-High summer is perfect for Greenland and the Canadian Arctic, when ice has receded and more remote channels are accessible.
-It’s also the best time to explore Inuit communities, see whales and walruses, and enjoy the Midnight Sun.
+High summer suits Greenland and the Canadian Arctic, when the ice has receded and more remote channels open up.
+It is also the best time to visit Inuit communities, watch for whales and walruses, and enjoy the Midnight Sun.

 September

-Late-season sailings may offer sightings of the Northern Lights, as well as stunning tundra color changes and fewer ships.
-Wildlife remains active, and conditions are excellent for photographers.
+Late-season sailings can bring sightings of the Northern Lights, along with vivid tundra color and fewer ships.
+Wildlife stays active, and conditions are excellent for photographers.

-At Small Ship Travel, we understand that the Arctic is a destination of extremes—and requires expert planning and trusted operators.
-We’ve handpicked a portfolio of world-class expedition lines that meet our high standards for safety, sustainability, and guest experience.
+The Arctic is a destination of extremes, so it rewards careful planning and trusted operators.
+We have handpicked a portfolio of expedition lines that meet our standards for safety, sustainability, and guest experience.

-Our advisors will help you choose the right ship, region, and season based on your travel goals—whether it’s a luxury voyage through Greenland, a polar bear expedition in Svalbard, or a cultural journey in the Canadian Arctic.
-We offer personalized guidance and access to exceptional voyages, including rare routes and unique seasonal opportunities.
+We help you choose the right ship, region, and season for what you want.
+That might be a luxury voyage through Greenland, a polar bear expedition in Svalbard, or a cultural journey in the Canadian Arctic.
+That includes access to rarer routes and seasonal voyages that do not appear on every shelf.

-We also provide complete travel planning, from international air and hotel stays in embarkation cities like Reykjavik, Longyearbyen, and Kangerlussuaq, to post-cruise extensions in Iceland, Norway, or Scotland—ensuring every detail is thoughtfully arranged.
+We also handle the full plan, from international air and hotel stays in embarkation cities such as Reykjavik, Longyearbyen, and Kangerlussuaq to post-cruise extensions in Iceland, Norway, or Scotland.
+Every detail is arranged before you go.

 consultation